Microbiome-Diversity-Inspector/Microbiome-Diversity-Inspector/README.md

 <a href="https://github.com/gbelwariar"><img style="position: absolute; top: 0; left: 0; border: 0;" src="https://camo.githubusercontent.com/82b228a3648bf44fc1163ef44c62fcc60081495e/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f6769746875622f726962626f6e732f666f726b6d655f6c6566745f7265645f6161303030302e706e67" alt="Fork me on GitHub" data-canonical-src="https://s3.amazonaws.com/github/ribbons/forkme_left_red_aa0000.png"></a>

+# Aim of our project

++ Presently, a lot of massive and groundbreaking initiatives are being undertaken to analyse microbiome data from diverse environments around the world in order to discover interesting secrets present in the world of microbiome.
+Microbiome Diversity Inspector can be used to highlight about the diversity of microbiome community in various materials found over different regions.
+The inclusion of other new algorithms in this platform can lead to interesting discoveries which may prove very beneficial to mankind.

 # What is Microbiome Diversity Inspector?

 Microbiome Diversity Inspector is a one-stop scalable platform for visual analysis of large microbiome data running completely from the comfort of your browser(although a desktop-standalone version is also available!).
 The server application runs on all major OS like - Windows, macOS and Linux systems and the client runs in every modern browser (Chrome is preferable though).